How to Deal With Jealous Family Members

 If your aunt or cousin is constantly calling out your flaws or saying negative things to you, this is a sign that they are jealous.
 People who are insecure about themselves try and bring others down to make themselves feel better.
 They will find fault in almost anything.
 Try not to let them get to you.

 How to Deal With Toxic Relatives

 Keep Your Mouth Shut

 While you cannot remove yourself from the family tree, you can easily manage any jealous family members that you have.
 The most important step is to keep them out of your personal business.
 They do not need to know that you are purchasing a new home, awaiting a promotion, or even dating a new partner.
 Only share these things with people who are going to support you.

 You do not want your goals or current events to be the main discussion at their dinner table.
 They will simply devour it and speak negatively about your life.
-Do not fuel the fire for their gossip and their negative talk.
+Do not fuel the fire for their gossip and negative talk.